mamedev/mame/docs/source/debugger/general.rst

 | :ref:`debugger-command-tracelog` -- outputs one or more <item>s to the trace file using <format>
 | :ref:`debugger-command-tracesym` -- outputs one or more <item>s to the trace file
 | history -- outputs a brief history of visited opcodes (**to fix: help missing for this command**)
-| :ref:`debugger-command-trackpc` -- visually track visited opcodes [boolean to turn on and off, for the given cpu, clear]
+| :ref:`debugger-command-trackpc` -- visually track visited opcodes [boolean to turn on and off, for the given CPU, clear]
 | :ref:`debugger-command-trackmem` -- record which PC writes to each memory address [boolean to turn on and off, clear]
 | :ref:`debugger-command-pcatmem` -- query which PC wrote to a given memory address for the current CPU
 | :ref:`debugger-command-rewind` -- go back in time by loading the most recent rewind state